RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees: Recovery guarantees

 The second modification to \RGNMR is to constrain the update \((U_{t+1}, V_{t+1})\) to be in the vicinity of the current pair of factor matrices $(U_t,V_t)$ and to have bounded row norms.
 Formally, for a parameter $\delta_t>0$ we define the $\delta_t$ neighborhood of the current estimate $(U_t, V_t)$ as

 and denote the subset of factor matrices with bounded row norms by

 where the constant $3$ is arbitrary.
-Instead of \cref{eq: objective_function}, for a suitably chosen $\delta > 0$, the modified \RGNMR updates the factor matrices as follows,
+Instead of Eq. \eqref{eq: objective_function}, for a suitably chosen $\delta > 0$, the modified \RGNMR updates the factor matrices as follows,

 Similar constraints were employed by \cite{zilber2022gnmr} and \cite{keshavan2010matrix}, in deriving theoretical guarantees for their (non-robust) matrix completion algorithms.
-As these constraints are quadratic, the above problem may be written as a regularized least squares problem with quadratic regularization terms.
+As these constraints are quadratic, the above problem may be written as a convex optimization problem with quadratic regularization terms.
 Hence, it can be solved computationally efficiently.
 The modified \RGNMR is described in Algorithm \ref{alg: RGNMR-S}.

 \paragraph{Main theorems.} To state our recovery guarantees we introduce the following definitions.
 For a rank $r$ matrix $L^*$ with smallest singular value $\sigma^*_r$, we define the following sets, as in \citep{zilber2022gnmr}.
 First, we denote all factorizations of rank-$r$ matrices with a bounded error from $L^*$ by